topofocus/active-orient/linkmap.md

 For this reason, the classic JOIN syntax is not supported.
 OrientDB uses the "dot (.) notation" to navigate LINKS (OrientDB-documation)

-This supported by ActiveOrient in a very convient way.
+This is supported by ActiveOrient in a very convient way.

 ## Playing with Arrays and Linkmaps